urstrulykkr/CodeJurist_Original/README.md

             So `ZOMBIE CODE` :zombie:, CodeJurist is watching you :crossed_swords: !

-# :bulb: Have any Product Improvement Ideas ?!
+# :bulb: Have Product Improvement Ideas ?
 Come pitch in! :bouquet:

 - Report your ideas [here](https://github.com/urstrulykkr/CodeJurist/issues) :memo:
 - Please present in detailed description by emphasising on the value it generates to the user :surfing_man: